Table of Contents

 Bedroom styles vary considerably.
 Yours might be romantic and full of fluffy, soft pillows and billowy curtains.
 Or, it might be sophisticated and contemporary, with clean lines and chic detailing.

-Ideally, your bedroom flooring will coordinate with the overall style of the bedroom.
-Hardwood flooring will look right at home in a bedroom with a romantic style, especially if you had a soft, fluffy area rug on top.
+Ideally, your bedroom flooring will coordinate with the bedroom’s overall style.
+Hardwood flooring will look right at home in a bedroom with a romantic style, especially if you have a soft, fluffy area rug on top.
 A hardwood or laminate floor in a light, neutral color will also be appropriate in a room with a contemporary room.

 If you are completely redoing a bedroom from the floor up, you might choose the flooring first, then pick design elements and decor that coordinate with it.

 How you use the room determines how much wear and tear the flooring gets, which can influence the type of floor that’s best suited for the room.
-For example, if you use an extra bedroom as your home office, you might want to pick out flooring that won’t be damaged by the wheels of a rolling office chair.
+For example, if you use an extra bedroom as your home office, you might want to pick out flooring that the wheels of a rolling office chair won’t damage.
 A smooth or flat carpet can be ideal for a rolling office chair, as you’ll be able to move about in the chair without it sinking into the carpet and without having to use an unattractive plastic chair mat.